Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Adversarial Robustness in DTMCs

 \subsubsection{Structure-preserving selected states (SPSS) threat model}

 The SPSS threat model is a special case of the SPST threat model.
 Here, adversaries are permitted to attack transitions emanating from a set of vulnerable states, but may not add transitions to the original DTMC.
+For example, an SPSS attacker for the collision avoidance protocol from Fig. \ref{fig:backoff} in Sec. \ref{sec:intro} with access to a sender may increase the probability that the sender waits to send a message, thereby causing a longer expected delay in message sends and unnecessarily slowing down communication.
 For this threat model, we specify a set $\mathcal{V}\subseteq\state$ of vulnerable states, and define the perturbation set to be